Editing Physiological Signals in Videos Using Latent Representations: Discussion

 \subsection{Applications}

-\textbf{\gls{hr} Removal.} Beyond targeted \gls{hr} editing, our framework can also operate in a removal model.
-In this setting, the objective is not to replace an existing \gls{hr} with a new target, but rather to eliminate the physiological trace entirely.
+\textbf{\gls{hr} Removal Mode.} Beyond targeted \gls{hr} editing, our framework can also operate in a removal model.
+In this setting, the objective is not to replace an existing \gls{hr} with a new target, but rather to eliminate the physiological trace.
 Technically, this can be achieved by modifying the loss functions such that both the frequency loss $\mathcal{L}_{\text{freq}}$ and wave loss $\mathcal{L}_{\text{wave}}$ are computed against pure Gaussian noise instead of a physiologically meaningful signal.
 At the same time, the textual conditioning prompt can be reformulated as \texttt{"Remove heart rate signal"}.
-In effect, the model is guided to suppress periodic \gls{rppg} components, producing output videos in which \gls{hr} information is no longer present while preserving visual fidelity.Table~\ref{tab:remove} reports our results demonstrating the effectiveness of the proposed removal mode.
+In effect, the model is guided to suppress periodic \gls{rppg} components, producing videos in which \gls{hr} information no longer presents while preserving visual fidelity.Table~\ref{tab:remove} reports our results demonstrating the effectiveness of the proposed removal mode.
 High PSNR and SSIM show that our approach preserves visual quality after signal suppression.
-For the physiological signals, we report both the input SNR and output SNR, along with the change in signal-to-noise ratio ($\Delta$SNR), defined as the difference between the spectral power around the ground-truth heart rate frequency and the remaining spectrum before and after removal.
-The consistently negative $\Delta$SNR values, indicate a marked suppression of periodic \gls{rppg} components, further validating the effectiveness of our removal strategy.
+For the physiological signals, we report both the input SNR and output SNR, along with the change in ($\Delta$SNR), defined as the difference between the spectral power around the ground-truth \gls{hr} frequency and the remaining spectrum before and after removal.
+The consistently negative $\Delta$SNR values, indicate a marked suppression of periodic \gls{rppg} components, validating the effectiveness of our removal strategy.